-The Dart plugin for Eclipse provides much of the functionality of Dart Editor within your existing Eclipse installation.
+The Dart plugin for Eclipse adds Dart support to your existing Eclipse installation.
 The Eclipse plugin is not supported on Windows.
 Do not use the Eclipse plugin on Windows.
 To learn about other tools you can use for Dart development, see Dart Tools.

 In Eclipse, choose Help > Install new software… and add this URL:

 Want to get new features a few weeks earlier than users on the stable channel?
 Try the dev channel:

 After Eclipse installs the plugin and downloads the latest SDK, restart Eclipse.

 You may also find Build your own Dart Editor with the Eclipse Dart Plugin to be useful.

 To run and debug Dart applications natively, you must install a copy of Dartium (a Chromium build with a Dart VM) into Eclipse.
 The Dartium executable expires after 1 year, and a new stable version of Dart is released approximately every 6 weeks, so you should update Dartium, the plugin, and the SDK periodically.

 To install or update Dartium, first open the Eclipse Preferences dialog and go to the Dart > SDK page.
 Its Dartium section tells you: